aquaproj/aquaproj.github.io/docs/guides/renovate.md

 }
 ```

+## :bulb: Renovate's minimumReleaseAge

+Some packages have a time lag between when a GitHub Release is created and when assets are uploaded.
+In that case, Renovate may create pull requests before assets are uploaded.
+To prevent the issue as much as possible, Renovate's [minimumReleaseAge](https://docs.renovatebot.com/configuration-options/#minimumreleaseage) may be useful.

 ## :bulb: Prevent some packages from being updated by Renovate

 There are two ways to prevent some packages from being updated by Renovate.